jamesmh/PersonalBlog/source/_posts/2018-In-Review-And-Beyond.md

 Get on Twitter.
 Follow some blogs.
 Start commenting.
 Encourage the authors.

-Follow "the guys/gals" that you look up-to in the community.
+Follow "the guys/gals" that you look up to in the community.

-Did you know that those people you look up-to are people?
+Did you know that those people you look up to are people?
 People you can actually interact with?

 I've made some good friends in the past year by simply getting involved in the community.